-A. The Board shall pay Sergeants for a total of three (3) personal days per calendar year at straight time, which the Sergeant can take off work with prior written approval of the Chief.
-A personal day shall consist of eight (8) hours off work.

-- B. Sergeants shall give five (5) days written notice when requesting a personal day off, unless otherwise agreed between the Sergeant and the Chief. - C. Personal days may not be carried over from one year to the next year, unless the day has been denied off by the Chief of Police or his/her designee two times for each day carried over.
+- A. The Board shall pay Sergeants for a total of three (3) personal days per calendar year at straight time, which the Sergeant can take off work with prior written approval of the Chief.
+A personal day shall consist of eight and one-half (8.5) hours off work for patrol Sergeants and eight (8) hours off work for non-patrol Sergeants. - B. Sergeants shall give five (5) days written notice when requesting a personal day off, unless otherwise agreed between the Sergeant and the Chief. - C. Personal days may not be carried over from one year to the next year, unless the day has been denied off by the Chief of Police or his/her designee two times for each day carried over.
 A maximum of two days may be carried over per year. - D. Personal days may be used to generate overtime conditions in providing adequate staffing.
 Denial of a requested personal day due to manpower considerations shall not be subject to grievance procedures.